qaalabs/fabric/docs/03b-medallion-lakehouse/index.md

 ### Step 6: Transform data for gold layer

 You have successfully taken data from your bronze layer, transformed it, and loaded it into a silver Delta table.
-Now you’ll use a new notebook to transform the data further, model it into a star schema, and load it into gold Delta tables.
+Now you'll use a new notebook to transform the data further, model it into a star schema, and load it into gold Delta tables.

 ### Step 7: (OPTIONAL) Create a semantic model

-In your workspace, you can now use the gold layer to create a report and analyze the data.
+In your workspace, you can now use the gold layer to create a report and analyse the data.
 You can access the semantic model directly in your workspace to create relationships and measures for reporting.

 ---

 ## Clean up resources

-In this exercise, you’ve learned how to create a medallion architecture in a Microsoft Fabric lakehouse.
+In this exercise, you've learned how to create a medallion architecture in a Microsoft Fabric lakehouse.

-If you’ve finished exploring your lakehouse, you can delete the workspace you created for this exercise.
+If you've finished exploring your lakehouse, you can delete the workspace you created for this exercise.

----